earthcubearchitecture-project418/p418Docs/publishing.md

 - Can we place the JSON-LD into the document via a src tag?

     If you are using the script element as data block, "the src attribute must not be specified".
 You could inject the JSON-LD dynamically via Javascript.
-However, while groups like Google and tools like [Apache Nutch](http://nutch.apache.org/) or [USCD Data Science Sparkler](https://github.com/USCDataScience/sparkler) can address this the current P418 crawler approach does not dynamically render the DOM prior to indexing.
+However, while groups like Google and tools like [Apache Nutch](http://nutch.apache.org/) or [USCD Data Science Sparkler](https://github.com/USCDataScience/sparkler) can address this, the current P418 crawler approach does not dynamically render the DOM prior to indexing.
 A future version might use something like [Chrome Headless](https://chromium.googlesource.com/chromium/src/+/lkgr/headless/README.md) to do this.

+- How do we filter out EarthCube indexing from our records?

+    All indexing is done with a User-Agent set to the value ```EarthCube_DataBot/1.0"```.
+    You can filter all requests made by this User-Agent value from your records.

 ## Appendix